06/07/2020 by Carney Sandoe Staff | Conferences

 Virtual Hiring Forum Best Practices: For Schools

-We're going virtual and hosting our first-ever virtual national hiring event in April, we're excited to host a second Virtual Hiring Forum on Friday, May 1 and Saturday, May 2.
-Going fully virtual for a hiring event is unprecedented for us, but in these uncertain times it's important to us that we continue to support our valued schools through a seamless, easy, and efficient virtual experience – the same type of experience you've come to rely on and expect from Carney Sandoe.
+After hosting our first-ever virtual national hiring event in April, we're excited to host a second Virtual Hiring Forum on Friday, June 19 and Saturday, June 20.
+Going fully virtual for a hiring event is unprecedented for us, but in these uncertain times it's important to us that we continue to support our valued schools through a seamless, easy, and efficient virtual experience — the same type of experience you've come to rely on and expect from Carney Sandoe.

 Plan your schedule.

 The earlier you can begin to add interviews to your schedule, the better.
 It not only gives you access to top candidates before their own schedules become too full, it also helps to prevent candidates from dropping out.
 Candidates are eager to interview, but they also want to know ahead of time what their day will look like so they can plan ahead, as many have to take childcare or other responsibilities into account.

 Check your messages and be responsive.